NanoComp/meep/doc/docs/Installation.md

 Use the same commands for [libctl](http://ab-initio.mit.edu/wiki/index.php/Libctl), then [MPB](http://ab-initio.mit.edu/wiki/index.php/MPB), then Meep.

 You are done, and can now run Meep just by typing `meep`.
 You can run `make check` in the meep directory if you want to perform a self-test.

+To build the latest version of Meep from source on macOS Sierra, follow these [instructions](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05811.html).

 Unix Installation Basics
 ------------------------